How to Fix Your Messaging Problem

 Positioning creates focus by strategically defining the space you want to occupy in audiences’ minds.
 It helps you answer which audience to focus on, which benefits to feature, and what even is your offer when it comes down to it?

-Any one of these questions could have multiple answers, and when you put them all together, there are dozens—perhaps hundreds—of combinations.
-Positioning helps you locate the most strategically effective path forward and mark it for easy access.
+Any one of these questions could have multiple answers, and when you put them all together, there are dozens—perhaps hundreds—of potential combinations.
+Positioning helps you locate the most strategic and effective path forward.

 Meanwhile, messaging establishes a platform for communicating consistently about all these things (and more) in a way that supports your brand positioning goals.